7 Country Music Artists Who Proudly Served In the Military

 There isn’t a genre of music that is more patriotic than country music, and with good reason.
 Many of the past and present hitmakers also served in the military prior to their careers in music.

-In honor of Veterans Day, we are celebrating seven artists who also proudly served in the armed forces.
+In honor of Veterans Day, we are celebrating seven artists who also proudly served in the Armed Forces.

 1. George Strait

 George Strait enlisted in the U.S. Army in 1971, the same year he married his wife, Norma, serving as an infantryman.
 Strait served for four years, and became a corporal, before leaving in 1975.
-Ironically, it was while Strait was in the military, serving in Hawaii, that his love of music began.
+Ironically, it was while Strait was in the military, serving in Hawaii, that his love of country music began.
 Strait became the lead singer of the band Rambling Country while serving our country.

 2. Craig Morgan